Sang-Buster/AeroLex/README.md

   <h2>✨ Key Features</h2>
 </div>

 AeroLex is an AI-powered web application that transcribes, visualizes, and analyzes air traffic communication.
-Using advanced speech recognition (Whisper), named entity recognition (SpaCy), and language models (Ollama), it transforms ATC conversations into structured, actionable insights.
+It transforms ATC conversations into structured, actionable insights.
 Some of the key features are:
   - **Audio Processing**
     - Upload and record audio files
     - Visualize audio distribution (waveform, spectrogram, etc.)